jnozzi/cocoadev.com/SiteContent/General/DragToDockMenu.markdown

 I don't believe so, no.

-''Since when can you drag to a menu?''
+*Since when can you drag to a menu?*

 ----